 A majority of young people considering abortion turn to a trusted adult.
 We all want young people to live in safe and healthy environments where they’re supported as they make their decisions, especially this one.
-But current Minnesota law meant to “protect” minors has actually increased the teen birth rate and causes more harm, especially for those who do not have safe or healthy relationships with their parents, guardians, or family.
+But the Minnesota law meant to “protect” minors had actually increased the teen birth rate and causes more harm, especially for those who do not have safe or healthy relationships with their parents, guardians, or family.
 In fact, the American Academy of Pediatrics opposes these laws because parental involvement laws are more likely to cause physical and emotional harm to minors than help their wellbeing, as well as delay minors from accessing abortion care until later in their pregnancy.
 Minors are not mandated by law to notify parents for other medical decisions related to pregnancy, including giving birth.

 Note: This law was struck down by a district court judge in July 2022.